2019 Afghan presidential election

 Presidential elections were held in Afghanistan on 28 September 2019.
 According to preliminary results, which runner-up Abdullah Abdullah appealed against, incumbent Ashraf Ghani was re-elected with 923,592 votes, 50.64% of the vote.
 After delays over disputed votes, Ghani was declared the winner in the final results on 18 February 2020.
 Abdullah Abdullah rejected the results and moved to set up his own parallel government and separate inauguration.
 However, Ghani was officially sworn in for a second term on 9 March 2020.
 The ensuing political crisis was not resolved until 16 May 2020, when Ghani and Abdullah signed a power-sharing deal in which Ghani would remain president and Abdullah would lead the peace talks with the Taliban when they start.
 Voter turnout was less than 20%.

-These were the last elections in the Islamic Republic of Afghanistan, before this republic was overthrown by the 2021 Taliban offensive.
+These were the last elections in the Islamic Republic of Afghanistan prior to its collapse amidst the 2021 Taliban offensive.